 Maximum City, City of Dreams - just some of the names given to Mumbai, a bewildering and overwhelming city for most first-time visitors.
 The largest metropolitan city of India is crowded, buzzing, and vibrant.
-Cosmopolitan in nature, the city is an exciting mix of local culture, history and western lifestyle.
+Cosmopolitan in nature, the city is an exciting mix of local culture, history, and western lifestyle.
 A melting pot thanks to having been the mecca for migrants across the country, the city reflects this in its heritage and food.
-To experience the true essence of the city, take the time to explore its varied attractions that include ancient forts, religious monuments, historical buildings and swanky bars/restaurants.
-If you are keen to get started in exploring this fascinating city, here is a list of famous things in Mumbai, India, that are simply unmissable, so read on!
+To experience the true essence of the city, take the time to explore its varied attractions that include ancient forts, religious monuments, historical buildings, and swanky bars/restaurants.
+If you are keen to get started in exploring this fascinating city, here is a list of things Mumbai is famous for.
+These are simply unmissable, along with the list of the top Airbnb vacation rentals and heritage hotels in the city, so read on!

 Spend some time exploring the incredible street markets of Mumbai for a riveting experience.
 This guided tour will help you get a taste of shopping like a local in some of the unique markets of Mumbai.
 You will visit a market dedicated to flowers, the aromatic Phool Gully, then a well-known flea market, followed by the mammoth Crawford Market and finally the famed Colaba Causeway where you can buy cool souvenirs, trinkets, jewellery and handicrafts.
 Lasting for around six hours, the tour offers a break from the regular sightseeing to explore a different side of Mumbai.